-My fascination with Egypt led me to star learning Egyptian dance about 20 years ago.
-Since then, I have studied with top teachers, performers, and musicians both in the UK and in Egypt.
-I have also performed at many events including the 'Rhythms of the World' festivals in Hitchin, at the Lord Mayor's Celebrations outside City Hall Norwich, and at St Albans Festival with Sara Kahan and Guy Schalom's Baladi Blues Ensemble.
+My fascination with Egypt led me to start learning Egyptian dance about 21 years ago.
+Since then, I have studied with teachers, performers, and musicians both in the UK and in Egypt.
+I have performed at many events including the 'Rhythms of the World' festivals in Hitchin, at the Lord Mayor's Celebrations outside the Norwich City Hall, and at St Albans Fuze Festival with Sara Kahan and Guy Schalom's Baladi Blues Ensemble.

 My style of dance

 As a dancer, I combine fluid elegance with with fiery, intricate hip movements.
-I have a strong technique and understand how the movements are created from within, which I aim to pass onto my students.
-I believe a strong foundation gives a dancer the freedom to explore whilst retaining integrity and meaning.
+I have a strong technique and aim to pass this onto my students.
+I believe a strong foundation gives a dancer the freedom to explore personal creativity whilst retaining integrity and meaning.
 I really enjoy helping students develop their own style and self-expression, and love seeing dancers blossom as they lose any shyness and revel in the joy of the moment.
 My training as a Dance Movement Psychotherapist also provides a rich source of material to experience and enjoy with my students.

 Fundraising fun for MS Trust and Breast Cancer Care